 Below are three of our favorite lacrosse training drills.
 They can all be used either indoors or out, for boys or girls.
-Each drill, in its most basic form, should be able to be executed by an average middle school player.
+Each lacrosse practice drill, in its most basic form, should be able to be executed by an average middle school player.
 However, elite high school and college players will find these drills challenging and helpful as well.

 Rainbow Shooting Lacrosse Drill

 Catching and finishing in close is invaluable.
 This is a great inside shooting drill, which can be done with or without a goalie.
 It offers a lot of reps in a relatively short time and can be made progressively more difficult with each shot fake you ask the players to use before they shoot.

 It begins with a line of 5–6 players about 12 yards to each side of the goal.
 Each line should have plenty of balls.
 The first player in one of the lines should cut on an arc from the GLE about 2–3 yards off of the crease.
 The first player in the other line should feed the cutter the ball so they receive the pass a yard before the first goal post.
 I usually start my players with a high cradle and a shot to far low corner of the goals.
 After making the feed, the feeder makes a cut and receives a feed from the next player in the first line, executing the same fake and shot.
 This continues until each line is out of balls.

 The best part of this drill is it allows players to practice lots of different fakes and shots while they are on the move.
 Other shots and fakes besides the old reliable fake high, shoot low are:

 - No cradle low